MTR fare adjustment mechanism: Result of the mechanism

-Public criticism of the mechanism
+2023

+In 2023, changes to the MTR fare mechanism were introduced, linking the calculation to property development profits of the MTR Corporation.
+The productivity factor will vary depending on the level of profits.

-There are criticisms towards the review of the mechanism in 2013.
+Criticism of the mechanism

+Both the public and legislators have criticised the fare adjustment mechanism.

 Although the MTR set a cap on the fares in accordance with the MMHI, the exceed percentage is allowed to recoup in the following years.
 The arrangement appears to be a discount for the passenger, however, it just stops the steep rises each year by distributing the fare rise into several years.

 The major criticism of the mechanism is that it provides a legitimate reason for the MTR to raise fare, regardless of its own social responsibility and also the affordability of passengers.
 Although the MTR Corporation is a listed company and should theoretically consider the interests of their shareholders only, the HKSAR government holds a 76% shares in it.
 And it could actually play a more active role in the pricing policies of the MTR.
-While the MTR is getting a net profit of around $15 billion every years as the city's sole operator of railway services, subsidised with property development income, the fares never stop increasing since 2009, which is considered as unacceptable in the eye of public.
+While the MTR is getting a net profit of around $15 billion every years as the city's sole operator of railway services, subsidised with property development income, the fares increased every year from 2009 to 2020, which was considered as unacceptable in the eye of public.

 Worse still, there is always a vicious cycle working within the mechanism.
 The fare increase would affect other transportation companies, such as The Kowloon Motor Bus and the mini buses companies.
 When the cost of transportation in general increases, the Composite Consumer Price index, as a major component in the whole mechanism will also increase, which lead to a fare rise again at the end.
 As Dr Hung Wing-tat from Polytechnic University concludes, ‘Government, despite its promise, had failed to take affordability for the public and the railway's profitability into account in the new system.’